 Will insurance cover Treatment Centers:

-Insurance like Tri-Care, will cover partial costs to private treatment centers.
-ALWAYS ASK and if you need help finding a treatment center close to you, call your insurance company and ask them WHO THEY COVER in your area.Note: VFU provides this comprehensive view of healing techniques for your convenience, but does not endorse nor recommend any specific technique.
+Some Veterans Non Profits will pay for treatment.
+Contact the treatment center first to find out if they specialize in military and first responders and then ask them if they know of agencies who may help.Note: VFU provides this comprehensive view of healing techniques for your convenience, but does not endorse nor recommend any specific technique.
 VFU does not guarantee results or outcomes from any of the materials listed on this website.